History of The Lakes Golf Club

 “The Lakes” has always had a compelling sound to the ear of the Australian golfer.
 Indeed, from its very beginnings back in 1928, it has been an innovator among clubs in this country and a layout almost every golfer has wanted to play.

 The Lakes has a rich history as one of Australia’s leading major tournament venues having hosted many events including the Australian PGA, Ampol Tournament, Chrysler Classic, Wills Masters, Johnnie Walker Classic, Greg Norman Holden International and the ANZ Championship.
-The course has been the host venue for six Australian Opens, and will host the tournament for the 7th time in 2018.
+The course has been the host venue for seven Australian Opens, most recently being Abraham Ancer’s win in 2018.

 Lakes provides golfers with the unique opportunity to play the same golf course that has challenged some of yesterday’s legends and today’s top players including Tiger Woods, Adam Scott, Bubba Watson, Dustin Johnson, Greg Norman, Geoff Ogilvy, John Senden, John Daly, Jack Nicklaus, Gary Player and Peter Thomson.